 One argument for a flat-shooting cartridge is that it covers mistakes.
 I was once hunting plains game in Africa when my PH told me, holding a rangefinder, that the wildebeest was 155 yards away.
 I took the shot prone and then stood up after the wildebeest tipped over after a perfect shot.

 I was surprised at the distance, so I asked my PH “That’s just 155 yards?”
 He got a stunned look on his face and said, “No, TWO hundred fifty-five yards!”
-Our miscommunication during the shot sequence didn’t matter a bit, because I was shooting a .28 Nosler, which put the shot only 3″ low at that distance.
+Our miscommunication during the shot sequence didn’t matter a bit, because I was shooting a .28 Nosler, which put the shot only 2.8″ low at that distance.
+A flat shooting cartridge matters.

 However, I fully admit that that a flat shooting cartridge is not nearly as important as a cartridge which is resistant to wind deflection.
 Still, a flat-shooting cartridge will often perform well with wind as well, because it is in the air for less time between the shot and hitting the target.